neopragma/bootstrap-centos-7-dev-base/README.md

 Set the root password to 'admin'.

-Dreate user 'developer' with password 'developer' and give it administrator privileges.
+Create user 'developer' with password 'developer' and give it administrator privileges.

 Note: On most of these setups, the standard user is 'dev'.
 That name is reserved for system use on CentOS.